Chris10n/Chris10n/README.md

 ### About Me

-Passionate and self-motivated full-stack web developer, eager to turn ideas into applications.
-I aim to stay at the forefront of web development, always seeking new projects and learning opportunities to enhance my skills.
-My goal is to build modern, responsive websites and applications that meet my clients' needs through innovative solutions and teamwork.
+Aspiring full-stack web developer, passionate and self-motivated, eager to turn ideas into applications.
+I am continuously learning and exploring new technologies to grow my skills and one day become a permanent full-stack developer.
+My goal is to build modern, responsive websites and applications that provide real solutions, while embracing teamwork, creativity, and innovation.

 </div>